-where, $CF{1,2,..n}$ is the cash flow at the indicated times, r is the discount rate, and n is the life of the technology measured in number of years.
+where, $CF{1,2,..n}$ is the cash flow at the indicated times, r is the discount rate and n is the life of the technology measured in number of years.

-The discount rate r is the interest of rate that determines the present value of future cash flow.
+The discount rate r is the rate of interest that determines the present value of future cash flows.
 A low interest rate indicates promoting trend of development created by central banks.
-A high interest rate shows inflationary, riskier, and uncertain trends.
+A high interest rate shows inflationary, riskier and uncertain trends.